Duguce/zhgyqc_site/content/en/about/_index.md

     <div>
         <p>

-​            I'm currently a third-year master's student at the School of Management, Shanghai University (SHU).
-I previously obtained my Bachelor of Management in E-commerce from Henan University of Economics and Law (HUEL) in July 2022.<br>
+​            I'm currently a third-year master's student at the School of Management, Shanghai University.
+I previously obtained my Bachelor of Management in E-commerce from Henan University of Economics and Law in July 2022.<br>

 ​            <strong>Email:</strong> zhgyqc[at]163[dot]com
         </p>